Tuesday, October 28, 2008

 The Detroit News and mlive.com featured stories about the line's return.
 They didn't play much, Darren McCarty didn't hit the seven minute mark, so that might be part of it.

-sportsline.com said Detroit will need the Grind Line more against the Ducks.
+A reader at sportsline.com said Detroit will need the Grind Line more against the Ducks.
 That's probably true.
 The Ducks have been one of the most penalized teams the last few years, and I'm willing to bet there might be some fisticuffs.

 So maybe we'll so more coverage after tomorrow night's game.